Javadyakuza/TIP3-Docs/Deployments/Internal/Burn.md

     })
     .send({ from: account.address, amount: locklift.utils.toNano("2") });

-  newBal = (await getWalletData(multiWalletContract, tokenRootContract.address)).balance;
+  // Fetching the new balance after the burn is done newBal = (await getWalletData(multiWalletContract, tokenRootContract.address)).balance;

-  if (newBal < oldBal) {
+  // Checking if the token are burnt successfully if (newBal < oldBal) {
     console.log(
       `${burnByRootAmount / 10 ** decimals} ${symbol}'s burnt by root successfully \n